arvindtadasad/RajatDodwadkar/README.md

 ## I'm a Student and coder!!

-- 🌱 I’m currently learning about Datascience
+- 🌱 I’m currently learning about Datascience, Machine learning and Artificial Nueral Networks.
 - 💬 Although I'm still a newbie, I am always happy to help with anything I know, ask me anything
 - 👯 I’m looking to collaborate with other here for projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact:  I enjoy Gaming, Travelling, and obviously Programming!
+- ⚡ Fun fact:  I enjoy Music, Gaming, Travelling, and obviously Programming!

 ### Spotify Playing 🎧